Esri/react-arcgis/readme.md

 }
 ```

 In most cases, it may not be worth introducing this level of complexity in order to enforce a unidirectional state-flow.
-In large and complex applications however, the predictability afforded by one-way data transfer may be worth considering.
+In large and complex applications however, the fine-grained and predictable control of the map afforded by one-way data flow may be worth considering.

 Hopefully this package helps you incorporate Esri's awesome ArcGIS API for JavaScript into your ReactJS applications!